 My little mission: To find out the winner and loser of the Czechoslovakia breakup!

 Obviously after only a few days in each of the capital cities isn’t exactly a fair review, but I thought it’d be interesting to see a little difference while I’m over here.
-I’ve only been here 10 minutes and I’ve had a hooker grab my cock and ask “Do you like me?”
+I’ve only been here 10 minutes and I’ve had a hooker grab my manhood and ask; “Do you like me?”

 I don’t think I can judge it on that, really.

-I feel I’ve maybe been a little harsh on Prague as it’s hard to enjoy anywhere when you are ill, not to mention my British counterparts molesting the beautiful place whilst drunk.
+I feel I’ve maybe been a little harsh on Prague as it’s hard to enjoy anywhere when you are ill.

 And so my next journey on this super-fast euro journey is Bratislava.